better-futures-studio/filament-local-logins/README.md

 ```bash
 ADMIN_PANEL_LOCAL_LOGIN_EMAILS="free-user@example.com,paid-user@example.com" # Provide a comma-separated list of emails that can log in locally
 ```

+If you wish to customize the default login page, you can modify the `'login_page' => LoginPage::class,` line to point to your desired class.

 In your Filament panel provider, typically `AdminPanelProvider`, you need to register the plugin: